PXshadow/OpenLife/openlife/ReadMe/ReadMe.txt

 ---

 **Kids**
-- TODO: dont allow containers
+- TODO: dont allow containers (test if implement)

 ---

 **NPCS**
-- TODO: allow to take food from containers (not on bear skin floor)
-- TODO: allow to store food in containers (not on bear skin floor)
 - TODO: allow to take tools from containers (not on bear skin floor)
 - TODO: allow to store tools in containers (not on bear skin floor)